MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/anomaly-detection-policy.md

 * This policy profiles your environment and triggers alerts when a user performs suspicious email deletion activities in a single session.
 This policy may indicate that a user's mailboxes may be compromised by potential attack vectors such as command-and-control communication (C&C/C2) over email.

 > [!NOTE]
-> Cloud App Security integrates with Microsoft Defender for Office 365 to provide protection for Exchange online, including URL detonation, malware protection, and more.
-Once Defender for Office 365 is enabled, you'll start seeing alerts in the Cloud App Security activity log.
+> Defender for Cloud Apps integrates with Microsoft Defender for Office 365 to provide protection for Exchange online, including URL detonation, malware protection, and more.
+Once Defender for Office 365 is enabled, you'll start seeing alerts in the Defender for Cloud Apps activity log.

 ### Suspicious OAuth app file download activities